 Clues After You Get A Job Offer

-Once you get a job offer from the company or shows interest in you, then it will be the more suitable situation to get the answers to any remaining questions.
+Once you get a job offer from the company or show interest in you, then it will be a more suitable situation to get the answers to any remaining questions.
 You can always enquire at this point about the company's culture, benefits, and programs for parents or family and other expectations.

 If you don't know the organization's advantages, you can ask; Is the medical coverage family-friendly?
 Does the organization offer daycare on the site, or have any scope for childcare?
 What's the strategic scheduling approach, and do employees are allowed to work from home?

-In case you are having anyone of your friend who works in the company, you can always get the idea from him about the work culture of the organization.
+In case you are having any one of your friend who works in the company, you can always get an idea from him about the work culture of the organization.
 An in-person get together, telephone call or email exchange can give much knowledge of the day to day working of the company.